code-not-found/code-not-found.github.io/_posts/spring-kafka/2016-10-04-spring-kafka-embedded-unit-test-example.md

 # Testing the Producer

 In the `SpringKafkaSenderTest` test case we will be testing the `Sender` by sending a message to a <var>'sender.t'</var> topic.
-We will verify the correct sending by setting up a _test-listener_ on the topic.
+We will verify whether the sending works by setting up a _test-listener_ on the topic.
 All of the setup will be done before the test case runs using the `@Before` annotation.

 For creating the needed consumer properties a static `consumerProps()` method provided by `KafkaUtils` is used.
 We then create a `DefaultKafkaConsumerFactory` and `ContainerProperties` which contains runtime properties (in this case the topic name) for the listener container.
-Both are then used to set up the `KafkaMessageListenerContainer`.
+Both are then passed to the `KafkaMessageListenerContainer` constructor.

 Received messages need to be stored somewhere.
 In this example, a thread safe `BlockingQueue` is used.
 We create a new `MessageListener` and in the `onMessage()` method we add the received message to the `BlockingQueue`.

-The listener is started by starting the container.
+> The listener is started by starting the container.

 In order to avoid that we send a message before the container has required the number of assigned partitions, we use the `waitForAssignment()` method on the `ContainerTestUtils` helper class.